-Mr. Wizenfeld is an of counsel in the Intellectual Property Litigation Group of the KWM New York office and has more than fifteen years of experience as a trial lawyer.
+Mr. Wizenfeld is a partner in the Intellectual Property Litigation Group of the KWM New York office and has more than fifteen years of experience as a trial lawyer.

 Mr. Wizenfeld has participated in all aspects of patent litigation in district court and the International Trade Commission, including multiple trials and appeals.
 Mr. Wizenfeld also represents clients before the Patent Trial and Appeal Board of the United States Patent and Trademark Office.
 His practice focuses primarily on the electrical and computer arts, and he has worked on cases involving diverse technologies including LEDs, semiconductors, computer networking devices, predistortion circuitry for use in optical transmitters, internet telephony, visual voicemail, and automated systems for trading securities for various clients.

 Mr. Wizenfeld also advises clients on licensing matters and counsels clients with respect to evaluation of portfolio assets.